Innovation-Information-Initiative/I3-Nov-18-Git-Intro/README.md

 I made an edit to this file!
+Or did I?
 Welcome to the future.

-S : W TT F
+SJ : W TT F